Martin Geller

-Martin J. Geller is an American businessman, founder of Geller & Company, and a minority owner in the Philadelphia 76ers.
+Martin J. Geller is an American businessman and founder of Geller & Company.
+He is also a limited partner of Harris Blitzer Sports & Entertainment, which owns the Philadelphia 76ers and New Jersey Devils.

 Biography

 Geller graduated with a B.B.A. in Accounting from Baruch College Zicklin School of Business and a M.B.A. in Finance from Pace University.
 In 1984, Geller founded the Geller Family Office Services LLC.
 The company evolved into a full services financial company, New York-based Geller & Company.
 Geller & Company provides strategic CFO consulting, financial reporting and accounting, tax advisory, investment management, information technology and integrated wealth management.
 Martin is a corporate board member of Bloomberg LP and Bloomberg Bureau of National Affairs in Washington, D.C.